We’ve enjoyed some amazing travels over the years but our time in Lapland with kids remains a highlight.

 There are two toilets, one downstairs and one on the mezzanine level and a shower room and a private sauna, which is the norm in sauna-loving Finland.

 Living Spaces at Ylläshilla

 The ground floor houses an open-plan living / dining area with a new kitchen.
 There’s under-floor heating, which makes the house warm and toasty – especially when it’s -25C outside!
+When you do go outside, make sure you have everything you need to keep warm!
 There’s also a log fire in the living room.

 Things to do at Ylläshilla in the winter